Eight hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.

 | Airline flight credit | $200 |

-That is roughly $1,509 in credits against a $550 fee, and the card hands you Hilton Diamond status outright, the top published tier.
+That is $1,509 in credits against a $550 fee, and the card hands you Hilton Diamond status outright, the top published tier.
 The catch is the usual one.
-The resort credit only works at Hilton resort properties and posts $200 twice a year; the airline credit comes in $50 quarterly chunks; the CLEAR credit needs enrollment.
+The resort credit only works at Hilton resort properties and posts as up to $200 in each half of the year; the airline credit comes in $50 quarterly chunks; the CLEAR credit needs enrollment.
 Use the free night and the resort credit and the Aspire is the most credit-loaded hotel card on the market.
 Skip them and the Surpass is the smarter buy.

-Marriott Bonvoy Brilliant ($650) is the premium play: a 200,000-point welcome bonus, 6x at Marriott, 3x on dining worldwide and flights booked direct, plus these credits:
+Marriott Bonvoy Brilliant ($650) is the premium play: a limited-time welcome offer of 150,000 points plus a $250 statement credit after $6,000 in purchases in the first 6 months, running through September 30, 2026, 6x at Marriott, 3x on dining worldwide and flights booked direct, plus these credits:

 | Credit | Value |